tonyandrewmeyer/juju-docs/sdk/how-to-guides/ports.md

       default: 8000
 ```

-This means that the charm should update the open ports in the `config-changed` handler.
-In the `src/charm.py` file, in the `__init__` function of your charm, set up an observer for the `config-changed` event.
+2. In your `src/charm.py` observe the `config-changed` event and define a handler.
 For example:

 ```python
 self.framework.observe(self.on.config_changed, self._on_config_changed)